 Inbound rule

 By default, cloud computers allow all outbound access.
-Inbound access must comply with the following principles:
+Inbound access is subject to the following principles:

-In the Internet environments, cloud computers do not allow all inbound access requests.
-Even if you configure inbound rules, the rules will not take effect.
+In Internet environments, cloud computers do not permit any inbound access requests.
+Inbound rules, even if configured, will not take effect.

-In the VPC environments, though cloud computers deny all inbound access requests by default, you can configure inbound rules to allow valid access requests.
+In enterprise VPC environments, cloud computers deny all inbound access requests by default.
+However, you can configure inbound rules to allow access requests from specific IP addresses.

 Parameters

 In the Security Group Control section, click Add Rule.
-In the Add Rule dialog box, configure the following parameters and click OK.
+In the Add Rule dialog box, configure the following parameters as needed and click OK.

 Parameter | Description |